jwills801/PTO-Comparison/README.md

 # READ ME

-This code compares 3 PTOS.
+This code compares 4 PTOS.

 1) The HHEA

 2) The EHA

 3) The Check valve PTO

+4) The discrete HHEA

 All of these are tested using a flap type wec.
 Regular and irrgular waves are tested.
 The EHA is codesigned with the controller so that energy out is maximized.